Survivor's Quest: Development

 Lucasfilm and Del Rey planned Survivor's Quest as a Luke/Mara parallel to Tatooine Ghost, a Han Solo/Princess Leia book being written at the time.
 During the outline process, Zahn got the idea to connect the novel to Outbound Flight, another Star Wars novel he was writing about a doomed space expedition.
 He decided to have Survivor's Quest cover what was essentially the end of the Outbound Flight Project story before the beginning was explored in the titular novel, already in the works but scheduled to be published second.

 Fool's Bargain

 Fool's Bargain is an e-book novella written by Zahn in conjunction with Survivor's Quest.
 Set before the events of that novel, it tells the backstory of a 501st Legion stormtrooper.
 The novella was first released electronically on February 3, 2004, and later published in the paperback edition of Survivor's Quest on December 28, 2004.

+Reception

+Publishers Weekly summarized: "Full of action and more twists than a corkscrew, this stand-alone SF adventure novel is sure to satisfy its target teen audience."
+Booklist said: "Not for beginners with Star Wars fiction, perhaps, but in the hands of tie-in Master Zahn, a thoroughly absorbing story for the seasoned reader."

+The novel reached number nine on The New York Times Best Seller list.